-The design model is then implement a first prototype, which may take one of three forms.
+The design model is then used to implement a first prototype, which may take one of three forms.

-- Iteration Prototype: This is a paper or computer software prototype that makes it possible for users to understand how to interact with the software. - Subset function Prototype: This is a working software program that implements a subset of the required functionality. - Existing Program: This is an program that implements most or all of the required functionality. - A throwaway prototype: This is may be usable software program, but it is not suitable as the final soft ware product for various reasons such as poor performance, maintainability and overall quality. - A prototype to refine and deliver: This kind of prototype is enhanced and possibly reworked in various areas. so that it is suitable to deliver as the final software product.
+- Interaction Prototype: This is a paper or computer software prototype that makes it possible for users to understand how to interact with the software. - Subset function Prototype: This is a working software program that implements a subset of the required functionality. - Existing Program: This is a program that implements most or all of the required functionality. - A throwaway prototype: This is may be usable software program, but it is not suitable as the final software product for various reasons such as poor performance, maintainability and overall quality.